Classical Verification of Quantum Computations: Extension of Measurement Protocol to a Verification Protocol for

 \begin{proofof}{\textbf{\Th{thm:lwetoqpip}}} We will require some notation.
 For all provers $\Prov$, let $E_{\Prov,h}^H$ be the event that the verifier accepts in a Hadamard round of Protocol \ref{prot:measprotocol} with basis choice $h$ while interacting with $\Prov$, let $E_{\Prov,h}^T$ be the same event in a test round, and let $E_{\Prov,h}$ be the event that the verifier accepts in step 3 of Protocol \ref{prot:meastoqpip}.
 Let $v_h$ be the probability that the verifier chooses basis choice $h$ in step 1 of Protocol \ref{prot:meastoqpip}.
 As a reminder, in step 3 of Protocol \ref{prot:meastoqpip} (which is step 4 of Protocol \ref{prot:mfamp}), the verifier determines whether or not to accept by computing the product of relevant measurement results; the verifier's decision is a function of the basis choice $h$, the measurement result and the \BQP\ instance, but we leave off the dependence on the \BQP\ instance for convenience.
 For a distribution $D$ over $n$ bit strings and a basis choice $h$, let $\tilde{p}_{h}(D)$ be the probability that the verifier rejects an $n$ bit string drawn from $D$ for basis choice $h$ in step 3 of Protocol \ref{prot:meastoqpip}. \\~\\ \textbf{Completeness } Recall that in Protocol \ref{prot:mfamp}, an honest prover sends polynomially many copies of the ground state for the Hamiltonian corresponding to an instance $x \in L$ (where $L\in $ \BQP).
 Let the entire state sent by the prover be $\rho$, and assume it contains $n$ qubits.
 To compute the completeness parameter of Protocol \ref{prot:meastoqpip}, we will consider the prover $\Prov$ for the state $\rho$, as described in Protocol \ref{prot:measprotocolprover}, and upper bound the probability that the verifier rejects in Protocol \ref{prot:meastoqpip}.
 To do this, we need to upper bound the probability that the verifier rejects in step 2 of Protocol \ref{prot:meastoqpip} (i.e. in Protocol \ref{prot:measprotocol}) or the verifier rejects in step 3 of Protocol \ref{prot:meastoqpip}:

-The last two expressions follow due to Claim \ref{cl:measprotocolcorrectness}: we know that for all basis choices $h\in \{0,1\}^n$, the prover $\Prov$ described in Protocol \ref{prot:measprotocolprover} is accepted by the verifier in a test round with perfect probability and is accepted in a Hadamard round with probability $\geq 1 - \mu$ for a negligible function $\mu$. $\Pr[\bar{E}_{\Prov,h}]$ is the probability that the verifier rejects the distribution $D^C_{\Prov,h}$ for basis choice $h$ in step 3 of Protocol \ref{prot:meastoqpip}:
+The last two expressions follow due to Lemma \ref{lem:measprotocolcorrectness}: we know that for all basis choices $h\in \{0,1\}^n$, the prover $\Prov$ described in Protocol \ref{prot:measprotocolprover} is accepted by the verifier in a test round with perfect probability and is accepted in a Hadamard round with probability $\geq 1 - \mu$ for a negligible function $\mu$. $\Pr[\bar{E}_{\Prov,h}]$ is the probability that the verifier rejects the distribution $D^C_{\Prov,h}$ for basis choice $h$ in step 3 of Protocol \ref{prot:meastoqpip}:

 Recall from Section \ref{sec:notation} that for a density matrix on $n$ qubits and basis choice $h$, we let $D_{\rho,h}$ be the distribution obtained by measuring $\rho$ in the basis corresponding to $h$.
-It follows by Lemma \ref{lem:projectionprob} and Claim \ref{cl:measprotocolcorrectness} that
+It follows by Lemma \ref{lem:projectionprob} and Lemma \ref{lem:measprotocolcorrectness} that

 Due to the completeness parameter of Protocol \ref{prot:mfamp} (see Section \ref{sec:mf2016}), there exists a negligible function $\mu_C$ such that:

 We now use \eqref{eq:completenessprobplugin}, \eqref{eq:completenessprobdifference} and \eqref{eq:correctcompleteness} to wrap up the calculation of the completeness parameter $c$ (continuing from \eqref{eq:measqpipcompleteness}):